-- "what is" descriptive from "what ought to be" - prescriptive - 1.
-Financial objectives the bottom line
+- "what is" descriptive from

+- "what ought to be" prescriptive

+- Financial objectives the bottom line

+2.

-- "what is" descriptive from "what ought to be" - prescriptive - 1.
-Financial objectives the bottom line - 2.
+- 1. Financial objectives the bottom line - 2.
 Broader objectives of Cost Benefit Analysis (CBA) or: Beyond the bottom line!

-- "what is" descriptive from "what ought to be" - prescriptive - 1.
-Financial objectives the bottom line - 2.
+- 1. Financial objectives the bottom line - 2.
 Broader objectives of Cost Benefit Analysis (CBA) or: Beyond the bottom line! - when the organisation provides non-sold services e.g. defence forces

-- "what is" descriptive from "what ought to be" - prescriptive - 1.
-Financial objectives the bottom line - 2.
+- 1. Financial objectives the bottom line - 2.
 Broader objectives of Cost Benefit Analysis (CBA) or: Beyond the bottom line! - when the organisation provides non-sold services e.g. defence forces - when there are external costs/benefits

-- "what is" descriptive from "what ought to be" - prescriptive - 1.
-Financial objectives the bottom line - 2.
+- 1. Financial objectives the bottom line - 2.
 Broader objectives of Cost Benefit Analysis (CBA) or: Beyond the bottom line! - when the organisation provides non-sold services e.g. defence forces - when there are external costs/benefits - when prices change because the project is sufficiently large

-- "what is" descriptive from "what ought to be" - prescriptive - 1.
-Financial objectives the bottom line - 2.
-Broader objectives of Cost Benefit Analysis (CBA) or: Beyond the bottom line! - when the organisation provides non-sold services e.g. defence forces - when there are external costs/benefits - when prices change because the project is sufficiently large - social discount rate ≠ private discount rate
+- 1. Financial objectives the bottom line - 2.
+Broader objectives of Cost Benefit Analysis (CBA) or: Beyond the bottom line! - when the organisation provides non-sold services e.g. defence forces - when there are external costs/benefits - when prices change because the project is sufficiently large - if social discount rate ≠ private discount rate